jichu4n/serio/README.md

 # serio

-Smart binary serialization in TypeScript.
+Fluent binary serialization in TypeScript.

 If you need to work with binary protocols and file formats, or manipulate C/C++ `struct`s and arrays from TypeScript, this library is for you.
-It provides an ergonomic, object-oriented framework for defining TypeScript classes that can serialize and deserialize to binary formats.
+It provides an ergonomic object-oriented framework for defining TypeScript classes that can serialize and deserialize to binary formats.

 ## Quickstart